-The U.S. Institute of Peace and His Holiness the Dalai Lama have joined to strengthen the abilities of youth leaders working to build peace in the world’s most violent regions.
-In October 2018, USIP and the Dalai Lama will host a third annual dialogue with youth peacebuilders drawn from countries across Africa, Asia and the Middle East.
+The U.S. Institute of Peace and His Holiness the Dalai Lama have joined to strengthen the abilities of youth leaders to build peace in the world’s most violent regions.
+In October 2018, USIP and the Dalai Lama hosted a third annual dialogue with youth peacebuilders drawn from countries across the globe.
 Many of these countries face the world’s deadliest wars, as well as campaigns by extremist groups to incite youth to violence.
 These leaders are among their countries’ most effective peacebuilders.
-The dialogue with the Dalai Lama will help them to build practical skills and personal resilience they need to work against the tensions or violence in their homelands.
+The dialogue with the Dalai Lama helped them to build the personal resilience they need to work against the tensions or violence in their homelands.

 The world’s most violent conflicts are being fought within its most youthful populations.
 In the five countries that suffered nearly 80 percent of recent deaths from violent extremism (Syria, Iraq, Afghanistan, Pakistan and Nigeria), half of all people are younger than 22.
 It is the youth of such countries that ISIS, al-Shabab and other extremist groups recruit for violence via the internet, social media and religious messengers.
 Breaking this pattern requires leadership from within the younger generations being targeted—a principle increasingly recognized by the international community, including the United Nations Security Council in 2015.
 These youth peacebuilders often face powerful forces driving conflicts in their countries toward violence, and they even may face threats of suppression or violence.

-In Dharamsala, the youth leaders share their experiences and ideas on improving their communities’ abilities to manage conflict nonviolently, notably by drawing on human values of compassion and their communities’ own resources.
-They hold dialogues with the Dalai Lama on ways to build inner strength for their work.
-They also conduct exchanges with local youth and discussions on the roles of spiritual values in peacebuilding, of prejudice and extremism in conflict, and of effective interfaith engagement.
+In Dharamsala, the youth leaders shared their experiences and ideas on improving their communities’ abilities to manage conflict nonviolently, notably by drawing on human values of compassion and their communities’ own resources.
+They held dialogues with the Dalai Lama on ways to build inner strength for their work.
+They also conducted exchanges with local youth and were trained in prejudice reduction, leadership, and conflict management.

-Washington Post columnist Michael Gerson called the dialogue in Dharamsala "a singular event."
+In 2016, Washington Post columnist Michael Gerson called the dialogue in Dharamsala "a singular event."
 It expands the effectiveness of the participants as they work to transform conflicts at home into peaceful change.
 It provides a platform for greater international advocacy of youth priorities in peace and security.
-It expands the global impact of youth peace leaders and of USIP’s Generation Change network, from which some of the participants are drawn.
+It expands the global impact of youth peace leaders and of USIP’s community of Generation Change Fellows.

 The Youth Peace Leaders